 Step 5: Final Simmer

 Combine the two pots.
 Add the mashed beans mixture back into the pot (or instant pot) with the remaining beans and their liquid.
 Stir well and let it simmer for about 30 minutes.
-The smashed beans will work their magic, thickening the broth and melding the flavors together.
+The smashed beans will help thicken the broth and blend the flavors together.

 INSTANT POT: Set to simmer and cook for another 30 minutes.